cyrusimap/cyrus-imapd/docsrc/imap/reference/admin/murder/murder-concepts.rst

 client
-    A client is a process on a remote computer that communicates with the set of servers distributing mail data, be they ACAP, IMAP, LDAP, or IMSP servers.
+    A client is a process on a remote computer that communicates with the set of servers distributing mail data, be they ACAP, IMAP, or LDAP servers.
 A client opens one or more connections to various servers.

 mailbox tree